Mighty Mac: Paul McCartney

 Mighty Macs is brought to you in association with Supermac’s

-- Gallery: Some of the best shots from INPHO’s brilliant book, Heroes View Gallery
+- Gallery: Ten of the best pictures from Brian O’Driscoll’s international career View Gallery